 Sometimes a hack doesn’t play out that way at all.
 Your systems could become compromised, and the hackers could do nothing with that information at first.
 Instead, they can try to sell your passwords and other sensitive information, or that of your customers, on the dark web, and that’s where people holding a grudge against your business could find it.
 Perhaps more worryingly, several different strands of your companies private information which are harmless in themselves, can be aggregated and compiled into a much more dangerous weapon over a few years in the dark web.

 What Should You Do to Protect From Hackers?

-At Mitchell & Whale, we have considerable resources available on cyber-crime, cyber-security and of course, cyber insurance, to help your business take the necessary precautions to avoid a significant data breach or other hack.
+At Mitch, we have considerable resources available on cyber-crime, cyber-security and of course, cyber insurance, to help your business take the necessary precautions to avoid a significant data breach or other hack.
 We also partner with the very best cyber insurers in the business, who can provide affordable coverage that will protect you financially in the event of a hack, and give you access to an elite cyber-recovery team that will help to minimize the impact on your business should you fall victim to cyber-crime.
 Give us a call today.

 We’ll shop the best cyber insurance companies in Ontario for you.

 Speak with a Mitch Insurance broker today to get a quote on Ontario cyber insurance.
 Learn more >